Tier 2 FAQs

 How are targeted group interventions implemented?

 Targeted group interventions are implemented through a flexible, but systematic, process.
-Key features of Secondary Prevention interventions include:
+Key features of Tier 2 interventions include:

 - Continuous availability.